Attendance & Punctuality

 - To notify of reason of absence.
 We need to know if there are lots of children off school with the same illness, like vomiting or chicken pox, so we can take extra steps to minimise risk of spread to others.

-PLEASE NOTE: Simply calling school to notify us of reason for absence does not automatically authorise an absence.
-If the headteacher is not confident that the information provided is factual or medical evidence is not provided, in cases where pupils are persistent absentees, then an unauthorised mark will be given.
-To promote honesty, if a parent advises us their child is absent due to sickness but we subsequently learn from the child or classmates that the child is away for reasons other than sickness i.e. long weekend/holiday/day off, this will be recorded as an unauthorised absence and details logged on your child’s school record.
+PLEASE NOTE: To promote honesty, if a parent advises us their child is absent due to sickness but we subsequently learn from the child or classmates that the child is away for reasons other than sickness i.e. long weekend/holiday/day off, this may be recorded as an unauthorised absence and details logged on your child’s school record.

-Patterns and trends in pupils’ attendance will be closely monitored and we will be particularly looking for:
+Patterns and trends in pupils’ attendance will be closely monitored.

 It is the headteachers final decision as to whether an absence is authorised or unauthorised.